YonasBerhe/umBlog/_posts/2016-1-20-How-form-questions.md

 - Including date
 - Memorable file structure
 - Making sure to document the work prior to the final product
-- Sepertating porject into phases
+- Separating projects into phases

+File structure:

 - Research
 - Plan
 - Create
 - Test

+|| In what context is your product used?

 ## Contextual Inquiry

-- What is the context in whitch your product is used?

-- This is called a feild Study

-- Nielsen Notman Group

-- Dont make conclutions for them
+- When interviewing make sure not to complete their sentences for them.
+Let your interviewee complete their thought.

-- Data you get while doing feild study is more important than lab studys
+- Data you get while doing field study's is more important than lab study's.

-- Feild study is used when the envioroment our social issues are effecting the usage of this project
+- Field study is used when the environment  our social issues are effecting the usage of this project

 - Secondary research

 - Don't complete sentences

 - Probe interviewee to think out loud.

-- Make every phase of the interview phase transparent to the interviewee -
+- Make every phase of the interview phase transparent to the interviewee.

-##personas